Article

 In recent years, as inflation soared, central banks reversed course, applying a quantitative tightening (QT) strategy.
 The Federal Reserve, for example, carried this out by letting its bond holdings mature and not reinvesting those assets into additional bonds.

 Central bank balance sheets remain large, particularly by historic standards.
-However, the Fed and ECB balances have shrunk considerably from their 2022 peaks.
+However, the Fed and ECB balances have shrunk considerably from their 2022 peaks, though the pace of change recently slowed.
 BOE and BOJ balance sheets are little changed in recent months.

 Central banks’ influence and critical role